Skip to main content

 As opposed to "Let's meet for a working lunch (So we're both still paid on the clock) and go over paperwork," or "See me at 2 PM to revisit the project".

-Companies could save a lot of time and money on "team-building events" if the vice grip of professionalism in writing communication was beaten back.
+Companies could save a lot of time and money on "team-building events" if the vice grip of professionalism in written communication was locked in the basement.
 You can be professional and authentic without being inappropriate - or you can be the same as everybody else.

 But meanwhile, we have many tools to help proofread your writing - Something I don't mind AI doing.